Greek junta trials: Trial of the Polytechnic

 On 16 October 1975, at 9 a.m., the second trial, investigating the events surrounding the Athens Polytechnic uprising (Η Δίκη του Πολυτεχνείου, translated as the "Trial of the Polytechnic") started in the same courtroom as the first trial, and lasted a total of fifty-seven days.
 There were thirty-three indicted including Papadopoulos, Ioannidis, M. Roufogalis, Vassilios Bouklakos, Elias Tsiaouris or Tsiaparas and Nikos Dertilis.
 Papadopoulos, Ioannidis, Roufogalis and Nikos Dertilis were already convicted and serving their sentences from the first trial.

-The only defendant not present at the Polytechnic trial was Elias Tsiaouris or Tsiaparas, accused of murder, who had escaped custody because he was in hiding.
+The only defendant not present at the Polytechnic trial was Elias Tsiaouris (or Tsiaparas), accused of murder, who had escaped custody because he was in hiding.
 There were a total of 237 witnesses for the prosecution and the defence and about 50 lawyers.

 The preliminary investigation for the events of the Polytechnic was carried out by prosecutor Dimitrios Tsevas, who submitted the results of his investigation to the office of the prosecutor general on 14 October 1974.
 In his report, Tsevas determined that Ioannidis and his deputy Roufogalis were on the scene during the events and directed their men with the purpose to create, through shootings and violence, conditions which would benefit Ioannidis' planned coup against Papadopoulos.

 Ioannidis and Papadopoulos, even though they were sitting close to each other, never once exchanged a look.
-During the second trial a documentary film was shown, shot by Dutch journalists, which showed the events surrounding the three-day event centering on Polytechnic School from the time the students entered to the crushing of the Polytechnic gates by the tanks.
-During the projection, Papadopoulos did not pay attention to the film, mostly looking down, while Ioannidis was watching the film, reportedly unperturbed.
+During the second trial, a documentary film was shown, shot by Dutch journalists, which showed the events surrounding the three-day occupation of the Polytechnic University, from the time the students entered the university to the crushing of the Polytechnic gates by the tanks.
+During the projection, Papadopoulos did not pay attention to the film, mostly looking down, while Ioannidis watched the film, reportedly unperturbed.

 Antonis Agritelis, driver of Dertilis' jeep, testified that he saw Dertilis execute a youth on Patission Avenue.
 According to Agritelis' testimony, after the execution, Dertilis reentered the jeep and boasted about his marksmanship.
 Dertilis disputed Agritelis' testimony but the Court convicted him partly based on this testimony.